-Indiana, as noted in the Draft Program Narrative, is a large consumer of energy at 12th in the nation for per capita energy use, with energy-intensive manufacturing a major contributor.
-Indiana also is an energy importer, with two-thirds of its energy coming from out of state.
+Ohio is 7th in the nation for total energy consumption and 24th per capita, with energy-intensive manufacturing a major contributor.
+Ohio also is an electricity importer, with one-fifth to one-fourth of its electricity coming from out of state.
 Investments on the demand side can help to alleviate some of the resilience risk that the state faces from high energy needs.
-It will be important that potential investments made under this Program that implement DERs, whether supply- or demand-side, be compared on equal footing with other investment opportunities.
+It will be important that potential grid resilience investments that implement DERs, whether supply- or demand-side, be compared on equal footing with other investment opportunities.